QubesOS/qubes-doc/user/troubleshooting/vpn-troubleshooting.rst

 -------------------------------

-`Some VPN guides <https://forum.qubes-os.org/t/configuring-a-proxyvm-vpn-gateway/19061>`__ use complex scripts that include a call to ``notify-send``, yet some images may not contain this tool or may not have it working properly.
+:topic:`Some VPN guides <configuring-a-proxyvm-vpn-gateway/19061>` use complex scripts that include a call to ``notify-send``, yet some images may not contain this tool or may not have it working properly.
 For instance calling ``notify-send`` on a ``fedora-36`` template VM gives:

 .. code:: bash